WeeIsFijn/Wouters-ES6-Web-Components-Seed/readme.md

 Wouter's ES6-Webcomponents Seed
 ====================================

-My personal seed for ES6 projects, using SystemJS, Traceur, Web Components (and webcomponent.js as a polyfill) and finally Karma and Jasmine as test runners :heart:.
+My personal seed for ES6 projects, using SystemJS, Traceur, Web Components (and webcomponent.js as a polyfill) and finally Karma and Jasmine as test runners.

 ## Installation and usage